kedricdaly/cs50/2021/final-project/readme.md

 ### Dependencies

 * Python 3.0+
-  * I have not tested on all versions and use different print methods for learning.
+  * I have not tested on all versions and used different print methods for learning.
 * The [pip](https://pypi.python.org/pypi/pip) package management tool
 * A Google Cloud Platform project with the gmail readonly API enabled.
   * You can follow the [Gmail API Python Quickstart](https://developers.google.com/gmail/api/quickstart/python) to create the python app.